Frequently Asked Questions

 Can I have a doula if I have a C-section?

 Yes!
-Whether planned or unexpected, I can support you before, during, and after a C-section birth by:
+Whether planned or unexpected, we can support you before, during, and after a C-section birth by:

 Helping you prepare emotionally and physically.